JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_1.md

 ‘With god Sûrya, with the heaven-world of the worlds, with the Sâma-veda of the Vedas: therewith I appease thee, N.N., svâhâ!

-‘With god _K_andra, with the world of the quarters (of the horizon) of the worlds, with the Brahma-veda of the Vedas: therewith I appease thee, N.N., svâhâ!’
+‘With god <i>K</i>andra, with the world of the quarters (of the horizon) of the worlds, with the Brahma-veda of the Vedas: therewith I appease thee, N.N., svâhâ!’

 4\.
 Or, 'Bhû_h_!
 What harm dwells in thee, bringing death to thy husband, death to thy husband's brother, that I make death-bringing to thy paramour, N.N., svâhâ!'—thus the first (of the before-mentioned formulas) may be joined with the first Mahâvyâh<i>ri</i>ti, the second with the second, the third with the third, the fourth with (the three Mahâvyâh<i>ri</i>tis) together.